husarnet/rpi-remotely-img/README.md

 ### [ Remotely ] GitHub Actions and Build Artifacts

-Create a fork of this repo and define the following secrets for the clonned repo (repo Settings -> Secrets tab):
+Define the following secrets in your copy of this template (repo Settings -> Secrets tab):

 ```
 HUSARNET_HOSTNAME